nrkk-azuma/nr1-security-dashboard-for-trendmicro/README.md

 ## About this Nerdpack

-> Write one or two short paragraphs that describe what your app does—and more importantly, why users should care.
-Avoid too much technical jargon: Your content should be understandable to someone who doesn't have much knowledge of New Relic's technologies.
-And include links to New Relic docs or other apps.
->
-> For example:

 This application give "application engineer" security insights for SRE operations even if you don't have ant security knowledge.

 You can "Notice" if the security problem happen on application server now, and you can start to talk with sercurity engineer.